SpiritedByte/COVID-19_Project/readme.md

+# WARNING
+This is where I dump all my tests of this program.
+Please leave me be.

 # Aims
 The aim of this project is to track changes over time with the current COVID-19 situation in the United Kingdom.
 # Will it ever be finished?